USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 The procedure of awarding orders and state decorations is regulated in legal acts:

-- Act of 16 October 1992 on Orders and Decorations;
+- Act of 16 October 1992 on orders and decorations;

-- Commander’s Cross with Star OOP,
+- Commander’s Cross with Star of the Order of Polonia Restituta,

 - Order of Merit of the Republic of Poland – awarded for special merits for cooperation between nations.
 The Order is awarded to foreigners and Polish citizens residing abroad whose activities have made an outstanding contribution to international cooperation and to cooperation linking the Republic of Poland with other states and nations.
 The Order is awarded in five classes: